qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 fig.savefig('sampler-current-response.pdf', bbox_inches='tight')
 ```

-### Correct the sampled pulse in frequency-domain
+### Correct the Sampled Waveform

 +++

-Finally, we correct the response by removing the amplitude envelope of the finite bandwidth response of the sampler due to the emission response.
+We correct the response by removing the amplitude envelope of the finite bandwidth response of the sampler due to the emission response.

 Again, if the antenna itself has a finite bandwidth, this could also be incorporated/accounted for here in a similar way.
 However, we currently assume the antenna bandwidth is infinite.